 So, how serious is the issue of data breaches and what impact does it have on individuals and businesses?
-We reveal the most interesting and recent data breach statistics and facts, many of which are highly disconcerting.
+In this article, we reveal the most interesting, recent data breach statistics and facts.
+The results are highly disconcerting.

 Data breach statistics and facts

 We’ve collected the most interesting data breach statistics and facts from recent studies:

 Businesses increasingly consider cybersecurity a critical business risk, not just an IT issue.
 This shift in mindset is highlighted by Gartner’s findings, which emphasize the integration of cybersecurity into core business strategies.
 Companies focus on approaches like human-centric design and zero-trust architecture to align cybersecurity efforts with broader business objectives.
 For a more in-depth understanding, check out the report from Cyber Magazine.

 Cyberattacks through third-party services are rising, posing a significant challenge for businesses.
 The interconnected nature of modern organizations with external vendors, cloud services, and SaaS applications increases the complexity of managing cybersecurity risks.
 Addressing these challenges requires a proactive strategy for risk management, as emphasized by recent guidelines and regulations.
 You can read more at Security Boulevard for detailed insights into these challenges and strategies.

 3. 56% of customers now actively show an interest in a company’s cyber-resilience

 New data reveals that in 2022 cybersecurity is becoming a social phenomenon.
 Consumers are increasingly contacting companies to ask them about their cybersecurity, and to ask what their risk exposure might be if they decide to use that company’s service or product.